 The first step in forgetting an old flame is throwing out all the stuff that reminds you of "the way we were."

-So it's time now to go through your house, your car and your workplace and toss out everything that has to do with smoking.
+So it's time now to go through your house, your car and your workplace and toss out everything that has to do with tobacco.

 Throw your clothes in the washer.
-There's a smell to a smoker's clothes, one you will not miss once you've quit smoking.
+There's a smell to a smoker's clothes, one you will not miss once you've quit.

 You might also want to visit your dentist.
-Your smoking has slowly made your teeth a lot yellower.
+Your tobacco use has slowly made your teeth a lot yellower.
 A good cleaning can give an immediate boost to your self-esteem, as well as give you another reason to stay quit.

-- Have your nicotine replacements or other quit smoking medications ready.
-And remember, some of the non-nicotine medications require you to start taking them up to two weeks before your quit smoking date.
+Have your nicotine replacements or other quitting medications ready.
+And remember, some of the non-nicotine medications require you to start taking them up to two weeks before your quit date.

-- Keep a water bottle around that you can refill.
+Keep a water bottle around that you can refill.
 It makes getting a cleansing drink easier.
 It'll also help keep your stomach full.
 An empty stomach can sometimes set off cravings.
-We recommend you carry a bottle of water with you for most of the first week after you've quit smoking.
+We recommend you carry a bottle of water with you for most of the first week after you've quit.

 Buy things you can chew on: carrot sticks, celery, toothpicks, cinnamon sticks, sugarless candy, sugarless gum.
 Stock the fridge with healthy snacks and sprinkle the candy throughout your house, in the car and at work.
-Keep it all as handy as you did your cigarettes — right in your pocket is best.
+Keep it all as handy as you did your tobacco– right in your pocket is best.

-- Make a list of your "Reasons I Want To Quit Smoking.”
+Make a list of your "Reasons I Want To Quit."
 Post copies of it around your house, car and workplace.

-- Do one last double-check to ensure that you haven't overlooked a spare pack of cigarettes in the glove compartment or the pocket of an old coat.
+Do one last double-check to ensure that you haven't overlooked any tobacco in the glove compartment or the pocket of an old coat.

 All this stuff is important.
-Remember, the more things you do to help you stop smoking, the better off you'll be on the day you quit smoking.
+Remember, the more things you do to help you stop smoking, the better off you'll be on the day you quit.